-- 7. Taxable supplies (net of debit notes and credit notes) to unregistered persons, other than supplies covered under Table 5: This table captures a rate-wise summary of sales and supplies made for the month including taxable value and the tax collected under various heads.
+- 7. Taxable supplies (net of debit notes and credit notes) to unregistered persons, other than supplies covered under Table 5: This table captures a rate-wise summary of sales and supplies made for the tax period including taxable value and the tax collected under various heads.

 - Intrastate supplies